looker-open-source/sdk-codegen/csharp/README.md

 # C# Examples for the Looker API

-You can find C# language examples in this folder.
+There are currently no C# examples for the Looker API.
+Feel free to submit some!